1ucasvb/pokey2midi/samples/README.md

 POKEY2MIDI is ran with the following settings: `--useinst`, `--usevol` (to best simulate the original POKEY sounds) and `--maxtime 300` so we don't create 15 minute-long MIDIs.

-asapscan is available from the ASAP Project: http://asap.sourceforge.net
+asapscan is available from the ASAP Project: http://asap.sourceforge.net.
+(You might have to compile it from the binaries yourself, though.)